SelectiveBamboo/SecureDropbox/README.md

 # SecureDropbox
-Project for a dstributed cloud storage by students
+Project for a distributed cloud storage by students